 If you decide to go this route, be wary of including the coverage with your car loan.
 This might not be a good idea for multiple reasons:

-- You will likely pay interest on the warranty.
-Even if the company offers zero percent interest for a short time, you will eventually pay interest.
+- You will likely pay interest on the service plan.
+Even if the company offers zero-percent interest for a short time, you will eventually pay interest.

 - You raise your loan-to-value ratio.
 You might end up owing more than your car is worth.

-If you want to purchase an extended warranty from a dealer, consider paying for it upfront instead of including it with your loan.
+If you want to purchase an extended warranty from a dealer, consider paying for it upfront instead of including monthly payments with your loan.

-Another option is to purchase an extended warranty from a third-party provider like CARCHEX.
+Another option is to purchase an extended warranty from a third-party provider like Endurance.
 Here are a few benefits of third-party warranties:

 - Low deductibles and affordable plans